nodeGame/nodegame/doc/user-guide.md

 ## Understanding nodeGame

-In order to run and conduct a game on nodeGame, you will need to:
+This guide will walk you through all the steps necessary to run a nodeGame game:

   1. [setup the server](#setting-up-the-server)
   2. [create a game](#creating-a-game)